mholla/PLOSCB22/README.md

 ## in silico computational simulations

-Input files and Abaqus Standard user-defined element subroutines are provided for the reproduction of all the simulations included in the paper.
+Abaqus input files and user-defined element subroutines are provided for the reproduction of all the simulations included in the paper.

 ## ferret brain sections